 Year 8 Topics Taught:

-- Oracy – reading and debating (Anne Frank’s Diary, Blood Brothers and An Inspector Calls)
+Oracy – reading and debating (Small Island, Blood Brothers and East is East)

 Year 9 Topics Taught:

-- Poetry from other voices and cultures (Zephania, Angelou, Agard, Dharker and more)
+Poetry from different voices and cultures (Zephania, Angelou, Agard, Dharker and more)

 Key Stage 4